Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series

-\item We perform extensive experimental evaluation of AsTS on three real and two synthetic AsTS datasets, under two different missing patterns.
-Our experimental results attest that Tripletformer provides up to $33\%$ and $800\%$ improvement in NLL over real and synthetic AsTS datasets, respectively compared to the next best model HETVAE. \end{itemize} We provide the implementation of Tripletformer in \\\url{https://github.com/yalavarthivk/tripletformer}.
+\item We perform extensive experimental evaluation on $3$ real and $2$ synthetic IMTS datasets, under two different missing patterns: random and burst missing.
+Our results attest that Tripletformer provides up to $32\%$ and $85\%$ improvement in NLL over real and synthetic IMTS datasets, respectively compared to the next best model HETVAE. \end{itemize} We provide the implementation of Tripletformer in \\\url{https://github.com/yalavarthivk/tripletformer}.